Snaacky/thewiki/docs/tutorials/comparison.md

 ```powershell
 python -m pip install vsjet
 ```

 ```powershell
 python -m vsjet latest
 ```

-!!!
+!!!warning
-As of writing this, installing [`vs-preview`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview) directly from PyPI or git is broken.
-You have to install it using [`vs-jet`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-jet) which will install all JET packages.
+Currently, installing [`vs-preview`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview) directly from PyPI or git is broken.
+Instead, you have to install it using [`vs-jet`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-jet), which will install all necessary JET packages.
 !!!

 ## Usage